Unlocking Business Insights By Analyzing API Payloads

 Making API analytics actionable

-In order to be actionable, end users need the ability to created actions and workflows when specific criteria is reached.
+In order to be actionable, end-users need the ability to created actions and workflows when specific criteria is reached.
 For example, an account exec or customer success manager can create an alert whenever a specific new user has a change in API traffic.
 A product manager can create a dashboard showing various metrics on unique active users and feature usage whereas a Chief Marketing Officer may want a dashboard showing which marketing channels are driving the most activations and how is conversion rates trending.
 This means an API analytics system should have an ability to create dashboards for each team consuming the service including sales, customer success, support, product, and marketing.

 Obstacles to deploying API analytics

-While deploying API analytics can have tremendous impact to the growth trajectory of an organization deploying APIs, there are issues that organizations need to think about.
+While deploying API analytics can have a tremendous impact to the growth trajectory of an organization deploying APIs, there are issues that organizations need to think about.

 High-volume APIs can heavily tax a poorly designed analytics system.
 Teams are always oversubscribes which means shortcuts are taken when creating internal systems that are not exposed to customers, whether on scalability, security or both.